Physician Assistant Program–Omaha (Master of Physician Assistant Studies)

 Tuition rates are updated each year.
 Visit our financial aid site to learn more about the cost of attendance.

-The ARC-PA has granted Accreditation-Provisional status to the Creighton University Physician Assistant Program sponsored by Creighton University.
+The ARC-PA has granted Accreditation-Provisional status to the Creighton University Physician Assistant Program – Omaha sponsored by the Creighton University School of Medicine.

 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.

-For more information, please visit the ARC-PA’s page on provisional accreditation.
-Specific information on the Creighton PA program’s accreditation can be found on the ARC-PA’s page on program accreditation.
+The program’s accreditation history can be viewed on the ARC-PA website at http://www.arc-pa.org/accreditation-history-creighton-university/.
+For general information, please visit the ARC-PA’s page on provisional accreditation.
 For information on Creighton University’s accreditation, please visit the accreditation page.

 Physician Assistant Program